Sumedh1599/Test-Today-Saturday/README.md

-# Test-Today-Saturday
-Testing the MCP Lambda function
+This repository was created by the MCP Lambda function.